PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 ```
 Importance: Crosswalk provides the embedded mode and the shared mode in the APK packaging tool as described in [Crosswalk on Android](Crosswalk-on-Android).

-Package a local web app(all files of a web app are stored in local disk)
+Package a local web app(resources of a web app are stored in local disk)

-Assume that the files for one web app are located under the directory /home/abc/dist and the main entry point HTML file is /home/abc/dist/index.html:
+Assume that resources of a web app are located under the directory /home/abc/dist and the main entry point HTML file is /home/abc/dist/index.html:

-    host$ python make_apk.py --package=com.abc.app --name=ABC \
+    host$ python make_apk.py --package=com.foo.bar --name=FooBar \
-      --app-root=/home/abc/dist --app-local-path=index.html --mode=embedded
+      --app-root=/home/foobar/dist --app-local-path=index.html --mode=embedded

-An Android APK file called 'ABC-x86.apk' will be generated if running with the packaging tool for X86 version.
-If the packaging tool is for ARM architecture, the APK file called 'ABC-arm.apk' will be generated.
+An Android APK file called 'FooBar-x86.apk' will be generated if running with the packaging tool for X86 version.
+If the packaging tool is for ARM architecture, the APK file called 'FooBar-arm.apk' will be generated.
 Crosswalk will combine X86 and ARM into one packaging tool in future.

 For the shared mode, do it like below:

-    host$ python make_apk.py --package=com.abc.app --name=ABC \
+    host$ python make_apk.py --package=com.foo.bar --name=FooBar \
-      --app-root=/home/abc/dist --app-local-path=index.html --mode=shared
+      --app-root=/home/foobar/dist --app-local-path=index.html --mode=shared

-An Android APK file called 'ABC.apk' will be generated.
+An Android APK file called 'FooBar.apk' will be generated.
 It's architecture-independent which means it can work on IA and ARM devices.

 Package a host web app(remote web site for example):

 Below is one example to package a host web app:

-    host$ python make_apk.py --package=com.example.app --name=Test1 \
+    host$ python make_apk.py --package=com.foo.bar --name=Test1 \
       --app-url=https://www.crosswalk-project.org --mode=[embedded|shared]

 The Android APK will be generated as well like packaging local web apps.

 Install generated APks on Android devices

-For the embedded mode, install ABC_x86.apk on an Android IA device (users can install ABC_arm.apk on an Android ARM device as well) like below:
+For the embedded mode, install FooBar_x86.apk on an Android IA device (users can install FooBar_arm.apk on an Android ARM device as well) like below:

-    host$ adb install -r ABC_x86.apk
+    host$ adb install -r FooBar_x86.apk

 For the shared mode, make sure XWalkRuntimeLib.apk(architecture dependent) has been installed on the Android device firstly.
 And install the web app APK like below:

-    host$ adb install -r ABC.apk
+    host$ adb install -r FooBar.apk

 ##### Windows environment setup
 1. Install the Android SDK.
 Make sure to add “%SDK_PATH%\platform-tools” and “%SDK_PATH%\platform-tools\tools” into the "PATH" environment variable.